Rinzller/DCS-Mission-Composer/README.md

 - Show installed app version and check GitHub Releases for updates.
 - Download the latest installer from the update prompt.
 - Copy the local log file path for bug reports.
-- Custom frameless window with minimize and close controls.

 ## Installation